 Rav Yosef bar Hiyya was a third-generation Amora in Babylonia (late 3rd – early 4th century CE).
 His main teacher was Rav Yehuda, the founder of the yeshiva in Pumbedita.

-Pumbedita was located where modern day Fallujah, Iraq is (Wikipedia)
+Pumbedita was located where modern day Fallujah, Iraq is (Wikipedia public domain)

 When Rav Yehuda died, Rav Yosef was meant to be his successor.
 However, his contemporary Rabba bar Nahmani רבה was also a worthy candidate.
 Rav Yosef was known as Sinai, someone who contains within him all the Torah from Mount Sinai, and Rabba as Uprooter of Mountains עוקר הרים, a sharp and analytical mind.
 They sent to the rabbis of Israel to ask which candidate is preferable and the answer was Sinai, Rav Yosef.
 Having all the Torah at your fingertips is a more useful quality for the head of a yeshiva than an analytical bent, extraordinary as it may be.
 Despite this, Rav Yosef deferred to Rabba and made him become the Rosh Yeshiva.
 Only when Rabba died decades later did Rav Yosef become the head of Pumbedita.
 During that whole time, he treated Rabba with extraordinary respect.